devopsarr/prowlarr-go/prowlarr/docs/IndexerProxyApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiTestallApiV1IndexerProxyRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiTestallIndexerProxyRequest struct via the builder pattern

 ### Return type